SB294 Alabama 2022 Session

 - Gaming, Alabama Education Lottery and Gambling Commission, established, issuance of casino gaming licenses, casino sports betting licenses, lottery retailer licenses and charitable fundraising raffle licenses, provided, criminal penalties for violations, provided, Secs.
 13A-12-32 to 13A-12-39, inclusive, 41-30-1 to 41-30-51, inclusive, added; Secs.
 11-47-111, 13A-12-29, 13A-12-50 to 13A-12-58, inclusive, 13A-12-70 to 13A-12-76, inclusive, 13A-12-90 to 13A-12-92, inclusive, repealed; Secs.
 13A-11-9, 13A-12-20 to 13A-12-28, inclusive, 13A-12-30 am'd.

-This bill would establish the Alabama Gambling Trust Fund the Alabama Education Lottery Trust Fund and would provide for the administration and distribution of the funds therein.
+- Establishes the Alabama Gambling Trust Fund and the Alabama Education Lottery Trust Fund, with specified administration and distribution rules.

 - Subjects